Paybook/sync-widget/docs/overview.md

 ##### How to install it?

-There are two ways to install the Sync Widget
+There are two ways to install the Syncfy Widget

 _[1] Using Node Package Manager:_